VISION

 JOYCE LYNN — JASD CO-FOUNDER

-On the first day of Rosh Hashanah, 2008, Joyce dreamed a childhood friend appeared at the entrance of the synagogue and Jewish Day School, where the friend was an administer.
+On the first day of Rosh Hashanah, 2008, Joyce dreamed a childhood friend appeared at the entrance of the synagogue and Jewish Day School, where the friend was an administrator.
 She and Joyce went inside to the large hallway between the school and the synagogue, the space joining learning and spirituality.
 The friend removed her shoes, but Joyce was wearing cross-trainers.
 They left wet footprints on the black marble floor.

 Joyce interpreted the footprints as a sign to revive teaching about dreams, which she had abandoned in favor of a return to political reporting. but this time teaching about dreams in the context of Judaism.
 The dream showed her how to make a difference in the Jewish community as had generations of her family before.